faxad/activflow/README.md

 ```
 #### Step 3: Flow Definition
 - A flow is represented by collection of Activities (States/Nodes) connected using Transitions (Edges)
-- Rules are applied on transitions to allow switching from one activity to another provided the condition satisfies
+- Rules are applied on transitions to allow routing between activities, provided, the condition satisfies
 - Business Process flow must be defined as **FLOW** under **app/flow**
-- As a default behavior, the Role maps OTO with django Group (this can be customized by developers as per the requirements)
+- As a default behavior, the Role maps OTO with django Group (developers, feel free to customize)
 ```python
 from activflow.leave_request.models import RequestInitiation, ManagementApproval from activflow.leave_request.rules import validate_request